-Course starting from June 18 - July 6
+Course starting from 14th June to 9th July 2021

 Participants will have access to all campus facilities including:

-Registered participants will receive a list of different types of accommodation available near the campus, but students are free to use social media to inquire about typical prices and availability.
+Registered participants will receive a list of different types of accommodation available near the campus; students are free to use social media to inquire about typical prices and availability.

 You might have many more questions; we will certainly do our utmost to answer them.
 Please don't hesitate to contact us.